Table Of Contents

 Location: Canh Duong Beach is located about 60km from Hue City, between the two mountains: Western Chan May and Eastern Chan May.

-Gradually sloping beach, white and fine sand, transparent and limpid sea water and fairly windless, the beach is ideal for all activities of tourism and sport.
+Gradually sloping beach, white and fine sand, transparent and limpid sea water, and fairly windless, the beach is ideal for all activities of tourism and sport.

 Lang Co Beach

-With its gradually slopping, white sand beach, the average depth of less than 1m and the average temperature in the bathing season of 25°C, Lang Co is an ideal beach for tourists.
+With its gradually sloping, white sand beach, the average depth of less than 1m, and the average temperature in the bathing season of 25°C, Lang Co is an ideal beach for tourists.
+Not far from the beach, there is Chan May scenery, Lang Co fishing Village.

 Ngu Binh Mountain